sdslabs/gasper/README.md

     * Intelligently distributing applications/databases among them
     * Transferring applications from one worker node to another in case of node failure
     * Removing dead worker nodes from the cloud
-* REST APIs for master and worker services
+* REST API interface for the entire ecosystem
 * Reverse-proxy service with HTTPS, HTTP/2 and Websocket support for creating bridge connections to an application
 * DNS service which automatically creates DNS entries for all applications which in turn are resolved inside containers
 * SSH service for providing ssh access directly to an application's docker container